-- (a) Semiannual groundwater monitoring data as required by the Hydrologic Monitoring Program, to be submitted in February and August; - (b) Annual mechanical integrity test results and monitoring data as required by the Program for Mechanical Integrity Testing and Monitoring, part II.E.2 of this permit.
-Mechanical integrity test results shall be provided to EPA within sixty (60) days of the tests. - (c) All records of mechanical integrity test results, monitoring data, workovers, well conversions, logging or other subsequent test data generated by the workover, alteration, or repair of a well as required by Parts II.B.1, II.B.6 and II.D.1. - (d) The one-time calibration report describing the calibration procedures and frequency for monitoring equipment as required by Part II.E.5, in addition to calibrations required for the other reports in II.E.9; - (e) Quarterly injection well performance status reports (herein referred to as quarterly reports) shall document the performance of the injection wells and shall follow the same format that has been used for the DOH's UIC permit.
+- a.
+Semiannual groundwater monitoring data as required by the Hydrologic Monitoring Program, to be submitted in February and August; - b.
+Annual mechanical integrity test results and monitoring data as required by the Program for Mechanical Integrity Testing and Monitoring and Part II.E.2 of this permit.
+Mechanical integrity test results shall be provided to EPA within sixty (60) days of the tests. - c.
+All records of mechanical integrity test results, monitoring data, workovers, well conversions, logging or other subsequent test data generated by the workover, alteration, or repair of a well as required by Parts II.B.1, II.B.6 and II.D.1. - d.
+The one-time calibration report describing the calibration proceduces and frequency for monitoring equipment as required by Part II.E.5, in addition to calibrations required for the other reports in II.E.9; - e.
+Quarterly injection well performance status reports (hereto refered to as quarterly reports) shall document the performance of the injection wells and shall follow the same format that has been used for the DOH's UIC permit.
 The reports shall be made by a professional consultant, engineer, or geologist proficient in injection well performance.
 These reports shall include:

-- (i) Daily maximum and average injection pressures; - (ii) The average daily minimum annulus pressure and calculated minimum annulus pressure required to depress the nitrogen/brine interface below 2,000 feet; - (iii) Daily average injection rate; - (iv) Total daily quantity, including the break down of geofluids and supplemental water quantities; - (v) Daily temperature; - (vi) Any increase in pressure that has triggered the pressure switch on the combined flow injection line; and - (vii) Narrative descriptions and explanations of any incidence of noncompliance that has occurred. - (f) Quarterly reports shall be submitted for the reporting periods by the respective due dates as listed below:
+- i.
+Daily maximum and average injection pressures; - ii.
+The average daily minimum annulus pressure and calculated minimum annulus pressure required to depress the nitrogen/brine interface below 2,000 feet; - iii.
+Daily average injection rate; - iv.
+Total daily quantity, including the break down of geofluids and supplemental water quantities; - v.
+Daily temperature; - vi.
+Any increase in pressure that has triggered the pressure switch on the combined flow injection line; and - vii.
+Narrative descriptions and explanations of any incidence of noncompliance that has occurred. - f.
+Quarterly reports shall be submitted for the reporting periods by the respective due dates as listed below: